MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RelayState <String>]`: The relative URI the service provider would redirect to after completion of the single sign-on flow.
   - `[ServicePrincipalNames <String[]>]`: Contains the list of identifiersUris, copied over from the associated application.
 Additional values can be added to hybrid applications.
 These values can be used to identify the permissions exposed by this app within Azure AD.
 For example,Client apps can specify a resource URI which is based on the values of this property to acquire an access token, which is the URI returned in the 'aud' claim.The any operator is required for filter expressions on multi-valued properties.
 Not nullable.
 Supports $filter (eq, not, ge, le, startsWith).
-  - `[ServicePrincipalType <String>]`: Identifies whether the service principal represents an application, a managed identity, or a legacy application.
+  - `[ServicePrincipalType <String>]`: Identifies if the service principal represents an application or a managed identity.
 This is set by Azure AD internally.
-The servicePrincipalType property can be set to three different values: __Application - A service principal that represents an application or service.
-The appId property identifies the associated app registration, and matches the appId of an application, possibly from a different tenant.
-If the associated app registration is missing, tokens are not issued for the service principal.__ManagedIdentity - A service principal that represents a managed identity.
-Service principals representing managed identities can be granted access and permissions, but cannot be updated or modified directly.__Legacy - A service principal that represents an app created before app registrations, or through legacy experiences.
-Legacy service principal can have credentials, service principal names, reply URLs, and other properties which are editable by an authorized user, but does not have an associated app registration.
-The appId value does not associate the service principal with an app registration.
-The service principal can only be used in the tenant where it was created.__SocialIdp - For internal use.
+For a service principal that represents an application this is set as Application.
+For a service principal that represent a managed identity this is set as ManagedIdentity.
+The SocialIdp type is for internal use.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
 Read-only.
-Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization's Azure AD tenant (single-tenant).AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization's Azure AD tenant (multi-tenant).AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization's Azure AD tenant.PersonalMicrosoftAccount: Users with a personal Microsoft account only.
+Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization’s Azure AD tenant (single-tenant).AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization’s Azure AD tenant (multi-tenant).AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization’s Azure AD tenant.PersonalMicrosoftAccount: Users with a personal Microsoft account only.
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the service principal.
 Not nullable.
 Supports $filter (eq, not, ge, le, startsWith).
   - `[TokenEncryptionKeyId <String>]`: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Azure AD issues tokens for this application encrypted using the key specified by this property.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
   - `[TokenIssuancePolicies <IMicrosoftGraphTokenIssuancePolicy[]>]`: The tokenIssuancePolicies assigned to this service principal.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
 Required.
     - `[DisplayName <String>]`: Display name for this policy.
 Required.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
   - `[TokenLifetimePolicies <IMicrosoftGraphTokenLifetimePolicy[]>]`: The tokenLifetimePolicies assigned to this service principal.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
 Required.
     - `[DisplayName <String>]`: Display name for this policy.
 Required.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:

 CLAIMSMAPPINGPOLICIES <IMicrosoftGraphClaimsMappingPolicy[]>: The claimsMappingPolicies assigned to this service principal.
 Supports $expand.
   - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
   - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
   - `[Description <String>]`: Description for this policy.
 Required.
   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:

 CREATEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects created by this service principal.
 Read-only.
 Nullable.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

 DELEGATEDPERMISSIONCLASSIFICATIONS <IMicrosoftGraphDelegatedPermissionClassification[]>: The permission classifications for delegated permissions exposed by the app that this service principal represents.
 Supports $expand.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Classification <String>]`: permissionClassificationType
-  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
+  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
 Does not support $filter.
-  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
+  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Does not support $filter.

 ENDPOINTS <IMicrosoftGraphEndpoint[]>: Endpoints available for discovery.
 Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Capability <String>]`: Describes the capability that is associated with this resource. (e.g. Messages, Conversations, etc.) Not nullable.
 Read-only.
   - `[ProviderId <String>]`: Application id of the publishing underlying service.
 Not nullable.
 Read-only.
   - `[ProviderName <String>]`: Name of the publishing underlying service.
 Read-only.
   - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
 Not nullable.
 Read-only.